World of Goo: Levels

 World of Goo is split up into four chapters and an epilogue, each containing a number of levels.
 The chapters are set over the course of a year in the World of Goo.
-Each chapter takes place over one season, beginning in the start of summer, and ending at the end of spring the next year.
+Each chapter takes place over one season, beginning in the start of summer, and ending during the spring of next year.
 The 4th chapter is seasonless, and is set in a virtual world.
 Levels and chapters in the game are interspersed with cut scenes.

 An additional location reached from the main menu is the World Of Goo Corporation.
-Goo balls collected above and beyond the required amount to pass a level are piped out of each of the played levels to here.
-Starting from just a single triangle of Goo, the aim is to build the highest possible tower.
-The Goo balls in the World of Goo Corporation are unique in that they can be repositioned like Ivy Goos but are black and can only form two connections at once like Common Goos.

-In the World of Goo Corporation, towers built by other players of the game are represented by clouds bearing the player's name, nationality and height of the tower, including details on the total number of balls collected by the player and how many were used in constructing their tower.
+Goo Balls collected above and beyond the required amount to pass a level are piped out of each of the played levels to here.
+The aim is to build the highest possible tower with only the accumulated extra Goo Balls.
+Towers built by other players are represented by clouds bearing the player's name, nationality, and height of the tower, including details on the total number of balls collected by the player and how many were used in constructing their tower.
 The altitude of each cloud represents the height of that player's tower.
 An online leaderboard charts the heights of the top 50 towers, as well as the top 10 players for each level of the game.

 There are a total of 48 levels in the game, including World of Goo Corporation.

-In an interview the developers stated that the retail version released in Europe would receive an additional sixth chapter, set on the Moon.
+In an interview, the developers stated that the retail version released in Europe would receive an additional sixth chapter, set on the Moon.
 Few details were disclosed, but reportedly this chapter would have featured a freeform sandbox mode, similar to that of the World of Goo Corporation.
 This addition was canceled for Wii when 2D Boy announced they were releasing the game on WiiWare in Europe.
+Eventually, the idea was put on hold for all platforms, as 2D Boy felt they were rushing to finish extra content to justify the price, stating that "if we release any additional content, we will make it available on all platforms, to all people, at the same time.
+No more of this 'region' nonsense".